joshmarinacci/filament-gui/README.md

 ## How long would it take Superman to fly around the world
-Let's assume he is faster than a speeding bullet.
+Let's assume he is [faster than a speeding bullet](https://en.wikipedia.org/wiki/.220_Swift).
 We need the circumference of the earth and the speed of the fastest bullet.
 Lets show it in hours.

-`earth.circumference / 8,000 ft/s as hours`
+`earth.circumference / 4_000 ft/s as hours`

 ## Show the relative sizes of the planets in the solar system as a row of circles